rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 9: } }
 ````

-Line 6 is fine.
-Duck does implement Comparable.
+Line 6 is fine. `Duck` does implement `Comparable`.
 TreeSet is able to sort it into the proper
 position in the set.
 Line 8 is a problem.
 When TreeSet tries to sort it, Java discovers the
-fact that Rabbit does not implement Comparable.
+fact that Rabbit does not implement `Comparable`.
 Java throws an exception that looks like
 this:

 ````